5G will provide vastly increased mobile network speeds, lower latency, greater capacity and improved coverage across the developed world.

 EE points out that the ultra-violet rays we get from the sun sit right on the border between non-ionizing and ionizing radiation, yet we only tend to be concerned if we receive such rays in high dosages.
 UV wave frequencies are more than ten times higher than even the highest mmWave frequencies.

-Earlier in the year, an online petition called on the UK government to ‘Launch an independent enquiry into the health and safety risks of 5G’.
+Early in 2019, an online petition called on the UK government to ‘Launch an independent enquiry into the health and safety risks of 5G’.
 It attracted 32,454 signatures from members of the UK public - well short of the 100,000 required to have a topic debated in Parliament.

 Even so, the Department of Health and Social Care issued a 700 word response with extensive scientific references.
 The lead quote from this statement reads: